 - Pour 2 Tbsp sake over the fish to rinse off the salt.
 Gently pat dry with a paper towel to remove the moisture.
 Do not wash the fish under running water.

-- Place the fish in the container and coat both sides of the fish with the marinade.
+- Place the fish in the container and coat both sides with the marinade.

 - Slather the fillets with the marinade.
 Cover the container and keep it in the refrigerator for up to 2–3 days for the traditional method.
 Tip: If you are not using Saikyo miso or regular white miso, you can reduce the marination time to several hours or overnight.
 Since other miso types are saltier than white miso, please adjust the flavor by adding more mirin or/and sugar.

-- With your fingers, wipe the marinade off the fish completely.
+- With your fingers, wipe off the marinade from fish completely.
 Do not leave any excess marinade on the fish; otherwise, it will burn easily.
 At this point, you can individually wrap the fish with plastic wrap and store it in a freezer bag for up to 2–3 weeks.
 Defrost in the refrigerator before cooking.

 To Bake (Recommended)

 - Preheat the oven to 400°F (200ºC) with a rack placed in the center of the oven.
 For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
-Bake the fish on the parchment paper until the surface is blistered and browned a bit, about 20 minutes.
+Place the fish skin side up on a baking sheet lined with parchment paper or a silicone mat.
+Bake the fish until the surface is blistered and browned a bit, about 20 minutes.
 You do not need to flip the fish.
 Please remember the cooking time varies depending on the thickness of the fish.

 To Broil (Optional)